tsemana/analytics.js-integrations/Readme.md

   - [`analytics.js-integration-tester`](https://github.com/segmentio/analytics.js-integration-tester), which is a testing helper that wraps an integration and simplifies lots of the testing logic.
 It's similar to how [`supertest`](https://github.com/visionmedia/supertest) works for [Superagent](https://github.com/visionmedia/superagent).

+To get started with development, you need to be running node 0.11.x, an easy way to get it is

+    $ npm install -g n
+    $ n 0.11

-To get started with development, clone the repository and then inside of it run:
+Then clone the repository and then inside of it run:

     $ make